Special Driving Considerations for Seniors

 If you feel like your driving abilities may be slipping, there are various ways that you can test your driving abilities.
 The AAA offers a self-evaluation survey that provides a way for drivers to find out if they’ve developed bad habits or judgment deficiencies while on the road, and also offers suggestions for ways to improve trouble spots.
 Your physician can also provide an evaluation of your driving abilities based on their assessment of your vision, hearing, and mental sharpness.
 There are also private companies which can provide behind-the-wheel assessments of your driving abilities.
 Additionally, consider taking safe driving refresher courses, such as the AARP Smart Driver course.
 Such courses can even save you money on your New York car insurance policy.

-If you or someone you love has been injured in a car accident in New York, contact the compassionate and knowledgeable Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, at 845-331-4100 for our Kingston office, or 845-236-4411 in Marlboro.
+If you or someone you love has been injured in a car accident in New York, contact the compassionate and knowledgeable Kingston auto injury lawyers at Rusk Wadlin Heppner & Martuscello, LLP for a consultation on your case, at 845-331-4100 for our Kingston office, or 845-236-4411 in Marlboro.